Knight's Cove: History

 Knight's Cove was established as a Church of England and Roman Catholic community sometime before 1836, and may have been named after Reverend Richard Knight, D.D.
 (1788-1860), a much-loved resident of Bonavista in the early nineteenth century.
 There is also a local tradition that ascribes the name to a corruption of 'Night's Cove'.
 According to that tradition, merchants doing business in nearby Stock Cove found Knight's Cove more attractive for a night's stopover.

+The first postmistress was Mrs. Elizabeth Walsh in 1952.
+It had a population of 161 in 1951.
+In 2001 there were still 62 inhabitants.